UniMath/agda-unimath/src/foundation/path-split-type-families.lagda.md

 ### The fibers of a path-split type family are propositions

-We give two proofs, one using the previous result and one more direct.
+We give two proofs, one is direct and the other uses the previous result.

 ```agda
 module _